The Small Stuff

 • I would require that major public buildings, such as hotels, have washrooms available to the public.
 I would consider requiring all restaurants to allow public use of their washrooms, if we can't otherwise improve washroom availability.
 In return, I would offer business tax concessions to those businesses.

 • Toronto used to have dedicated city washrooms.
 Those days are long gone, but there are lot of vacant stores in the City, the City could look at operating some of those as public washrooms.
-I would certainly run a pilot project.
+We could certainly run a pilot project.

 • I would also pilot outside urinals in selected areas such as downtown.
 They seem to work well in Europe.